mudasobwa/mudasobwa.github.io/_posts/2016-12-25-queso-al-romero.md

 ![Preparation: covering the cheese with species](/img/cheese/4.jpg)

-As think as possible, I have said!
+As thick as possible, I have said!

 ![Preparation: more covering](/img/cheese/5.jpg)